Ovarian Low Grade Serous Adenocarcinoma clinical trials at UCSF

 2 in progress, 1 open to eligible people

-Ovarian low grade serous adenocarcinoma is a type of ovarian cancer.
-UCSF is studying the effect of letrozole, with or without paclitaxel and carboplatin, on this cancer.
-These trials focus on patients with stage II-IV ovarian, fallopian tube, or primary peritoneal cancer.
+Ovarian low grade serous adenocarcinoma is a slow-growing cancer found in the ovaries.
+UCSF is conducting studies to see if letrozole, with or without other drugs, is effective.
+The trials focus on patients with advanced ovarian, fallopian tube, or primary peritoneal cancer.

 open to eligible females ages 18 years and up